 The 2009 Fish and Wildlife Program includes a call to "monitor and evaluate habitat and species responses to mitigation actions."
 As part of the FY2007-2009 funding recommendations, Bonneville and the Council applied a 5-percent soft cap for project-specific monitoring.

-Although this recommendation generally was applied during contracting, the cap was applied inconsistently among the projects.
-The ISRP noted general confusion among project sponsors as to how that cap is applied.
-Generally, however, the managers were able to address the most recent ISRP concerns involving monitoring and evaluation within the managers' funding levels.
-In one instance, some sponsors of the Albeni Falls projects pooled their funds to address monitoring at a regional level as a pilot (#200800700) approach that, depending on its effectiveness, may be applied at a larger geographic scale.
+Although this recommendation generally was applied during contracting, it is apparent that that the cap was applied inconsistently among the projects.
+In addition, and in the ISRP's report, they noted general confusion with project sponsors as to how that cap is applied.
+Generally, however, the managers were able to address the most recent ISRP concerns with monitoring and evaluation within their funding levels.
+In one instance, the members of the Albeni Falls interagency work group pooled their funds to address monitoring at a regional level as a pilot approach that, depending on its effectiveness, may be applied at a larger geographic scale.

 There is a need to develop a regional M&E program for wildlife.
 The ISRP continues to support an overarching monitoring approach for wildlife projects.
 The ISRP has consistently raised the issue since its first review of the wildlife program, and although the mangers seem to be making some progress with the support they have been provided there is a need to develop a consistent level of guidance and definition to meet monitoring expectations.
-The ISRP's final report identifies several examples of appropriate regional monitoring approaches including the recently developed program for Albeni Falls projects (#200800700), Washington Department of Fish and Wildlife's wildlife guidelines and the use of expanded vegetative measurements.
+The ISRP's final report identifies several examples of appropriate regional monitoring approaches including the recently developed program for Albeni Falls (#200800700), Washington Department of Fish and Wildlife's wildlife guidelines and the use of expanded vegetative measurements.

-- Until a regional approach is developed and provides consistent definition to this issue, the current funding level should be maintained for habitat and species response monitoring for wildlife populations. - Sponsors and Bonneville should consider the ISRP's recommendations and comments regarding individual project monitoring activities.
-Shifts in methodologies (adaptive management) in all cases may not require additional program funding. - Staff should work with the ISRP and sponsors to evaluate various monitoring applications or approaches that could be applied across the Columbia River Basin in a more consistent fashion, for example the UCUT Wildlife M&E project (#200800700).
+- Council staff recommends that until a regional approach is developed and provides consistent definition to this issue, the current funding level be maintained for habitat and species response monitoring for wildlife populations. - Council staff encourages sponsors and Bonneville to consider ISRP's recommendations and comments regarding individual project monitoring activities.
+Shifts in methodologies (adaptive management) in all cases may not require additional program funding. - Council recommends staff work with the ISRP and sponsors on evaluating various monitoring applications or approaches that could be applied across the Columbia River Basin in a more consistent fashion, for example the Albeni Falls project #200800700.